leongyenni/fit3164-mds04/README.md

 2. Refer to Section 2 - Technical Guides in the User Guides document.

 #### Model Training Colab Files:
-1. Open the colab notebook files in the nbeats_revin_model_training_colab folder through Google Colab.
+1. Open the colab notebook files in the model-training-notebooks folder through Google Colab.